Can I Play Pickleball With A Torn Meniscus

 How Long Does Meniscus Take To Heal

 For most meniscus tears, conservative treatment is recommended.
 Rest, ice, and compression bandages may ease the discomfort.
 If the pain does not improve with rest and therapy, you may need an MRI to confirm the diagnosis.
-Surgery may also need if the meniscus tear is too extensive or cannot be repaired with arthroscopic surgery.
+Surgery may also be needed if the meniscus tear is too extensive or cannot be repaired with arthroscopic surgery.

 FAQs